Imagine being able to spray a large pasture and doing it without a large and cumbersome boom. With a boomless sprayer, you can do just that!

 TeeJet also offers a BoomJet boomless assembly that consists of multiple nozzles mounted on one body.
 Together they can cover a wide area with even coverage

-Roadside nozzle pattern does not feature kickback for overlap
+The roadside nozzle pattern does not feature a kickback for overlap

 Mounting Boomless Nozzles